 |Appointment||Normal hours of work/period|

-The normal hours of work assigned to appointees is 12 hours of work during Fall and Winter terms and may vary from week to week.
+The normal hours of work assigned to Graduate Assistants is 12 hours of work per week during Fall and Winter terms for a full-time appointment, though this may vary from week to week.
 Hours should not exceed this amount without advance notice and consultation with the Graduate Assistant.
+Completing the Assignment of Assistantship Duties Form along with the Instructor or Researcher will help you plan for the hours of work each week.

 Part-time appointments will have the normal hours of work pro-rated.
 Spring and summer appointments will require more hours per week because of the shorter period of the appointment.